-New Delhi: Offsets will not be applicable in three categories, including Inter-Government Agreement (IGA), Government--to--Government (G2G) deal and single-vendor, a senior official in the defense ministry said on Monday.
+New Delhi: Offsets will not be applicable in three categories, including inter-government agreement, government-to-government (G2G) deal and single-vendor, a senior official in the defence ministry said on Monday.

 The official said the policy has not been materialised in bringing critical technologies into the country which resulted in extra costs on contracts.

 However, competitive multi-vendor procurement cases will still have the offsets clause.
-“No offset has led to a transfer of technology, most have to do with product purchase as has been brought out in a recent Comptroller and Auditor General report,” Director General (Acquisition) Apurva Chandra said while interacting with media persons here.
+“No offset has led to a transfer of technology, most have to do with product purchase as has been brought out in a recent comptroller and auditor general report,” The director general (acquisition), Apurva Chandra, said while interacting with reporters here.

 Recently, the CAG in its report, said it had failed to bring in cutting edge technology, pointing to the Rafale fighter jet deal.